intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 *  SDOs: Re-introduce “running code” as part of the specification verification process.
 *  Operators: Be actively involved with the “running code” efforts.
 *  IETF: Recommend a solution stack for common use cases.
-*  Ambassadors: Evangelize the recommended solution stack for common cases.
+*  Technology Ambassadors: Evangelize the recommended solution stack for common cases.
 *  Vendors: Support the recommended approach to the solution stack for common cases.

 # Position Papers